rikashore/Harley/README.md

 - Serilog - Serilog allows for customised logging but is not a requirement

 ## Slash Commands?
-Slash commands are currently not present in Harley but I plan on adding them once they are in a more stable position
+Slash commands are gonna be added soon!
+I plan on adding a few slash commands to showcase their abilities.